3DCdsc/Intro_to_Git_Workshop/stuff.md

 <div style="text-align:center"><img src="images/settings.PNG"  /></div>

 Step 3: On the panel to your left, click on the "Manage Access" option

 <div style="text-align:center"><img src="images/manage-access.PNG" height = "300" width = "300" /></div>

 Step 4: In this page, scroll to the bottom and click on the "Invite a Collaborator" option.
 You are now prompted to enter either the username, email ID or the full-name of your soon to be project collaborator.

 You can either add your friends as collaborators or any of us.
 Our usernames are: slimechips, MarkHershey, SHSR2001.

-Once you are done finding that person click on "Select a Collaborator Above"
+Once you are done finding that person click on "Select a collaborator above"

 <div style="text-align:center"><img src="images/add-collab.PNG"  height = "400" width = "600" /></div>